US consumer confidence rises in August as Americans' optimism about future improves

 The index measures both Americans’ assessment of current economic conditions and their outlook for the next six months.

-The measure of Americans’ short-term expectations for income, business and the job market rose to 82.5 from 81.1 in July.
+The measure of Americans’ short-term expectations for income, business and the job market rose to 82.5.
+July's figure was revised up to 81.1 from its initial reading of 78.2, ending a five-month stretch below 80.
+A reading under 80 can signal a potential recession in the near future.

 Consumers’ view of current conditions rose to 134.4 in August from 133.1 last month.